EricssonResearch/dnt/doc/notification.md

 ## Pull notifications

 The *pull* notifications are triggered periodically, with a fixed period of 2 seconds.
-The reporting period is aligned to the even seconds according to the node's clock, therefore when all nodes running R2DTWO are in sync (with PTP), the reporting happens at the same time on all nodes.
+The reporting period is aligned to the even seconds according to the node's clock, therefore when all nodes running DNT are in sync (with PTP), the reporting happens at the same time on all nodes.

-On startup, all notification sources in R2DTWO register themselves to the notification module.
+On startup, all notification sources in DNT register themselves to the notification module.
 When reporting, the notification module queries all the registered notification sources, which all provide a json report about their state.
 The notification module collects these, and runs the *notification_session* pipeline on the resulting packets.

 Currently the following pull notification sources are implemented: